-Bus Transportation Policies and Procedures - June 25 and July 21
+Bus Transportation Policies and Procedures - June 24 and July 20

 - If you signed up for the bus when you registered for camp, you are paid and your space is accounted for.
 If not, we cannot guarantee a spot on the bus.
-Buses are reserved far in advance based on registration, and we are unable to add a bus at the last minute. - Chartered buses will depart from Haverford LOWER School on Saturday, June 25 for the First Session, Two week option and Full Summer Session.
-Buses will also leave on Thursday, July 21, for the second Session.
-All buses will depart promptly at 6:30 a.m. sharp, but you should have your son in the Haverford parking lot by 6:15 a.m. - Please plan to meet the Camp Tecumseh bus (es) at The Haverford LOWER School.
+Buses are reserved far in advance based on registration, and we are unable to add a bus at the last minute. - Chartered buses will depart from Haverford LOWER School on Saturday, June 24 for the First Session, Two week option and Full Summer Session.
+Buses will also leave on Thursday, July 20, for the second Session.
+All buses will depart promptly at 6:30 a.m. sharp, but you should have your son in the Haverford parking lot by 6:15 a.m. at the latest! - Please plan to meet the Camp Tecumseh bus (es) at The Haverford LOWER School.
 The school's address is 450 Lancaster Ave, but this will take you to the WRONG spot.
-Please check your GPS to be sure you are going to the LOWER SCHOOL PARKING LOT.
+Please check your GPS to be sure you are going to the HAVERFORD LOWER SCHOOL PARKING LOT.
 It is on the same campus, but you cannot get to the LOWER SCHOOL LOT by using the 450 Lancaster Ave address. - Tecumseh counselors are on board and will check your sons in.
 It is a chance for new campers to make instant friends.
 It is also an eight hour day!
 You should pack a brown bag lunch for him.
-He can bring a carry-on bag, but nothing that connects to the internet. - OTHER STOPS Grover Cleveland Rest stop on the New Jersey Turnpike (approx. 8:00 a.m.) and the McDonalds Restaurant off Rt.
+He can bring a carry-on bag. - OTHER STOPS Grover Cleveland Rest stop on the New Jersey Turnpike (approx. 8:00 a.m.) and the McDonalds Restaurant off Rt.
 95 in Darien, Connecticut between exits 12 and 13 (9:30 a.m.). - If the bus has not arrived around the designated time, feel free to call camp (603.253.4010).
-We will also give you the names and cell numbers of the counselors on board prior to June 25 and July 25.
+We will also give you the names and cell numbers of the counselors on board prior to June 24 and July 20.